Salary Compensation: How To Calculate Lost Pay As Part Of Your Personal Injury Claim

 if the medical expert predicted a further 2 months absence from work following settlement – you should receive the two month’s lost income, but if a much longer period such 8 years was predicted you would not get the full 8 years lost salary.

-If your injury disabled you from being able to do any other job – future compensation for salary is a complicated calculation taking into account the likelihood of promotion with pay rises in your career choice(imagine a teacher who could be promoted to a deputy head over 8 years) , inflation increases, loss in pension contributions.
-A deduction would then be made for early payment in a lump sum as you will be being paid many years before you could have earned the money.
+If your injury disabled you from being able to do any other job – future compensation for salary is a complicated calculation that takes into account the likelihood of promotion with pay rises in your career choice.
+Other considerations include; Inflation increases, and loss in pension contributions.

 Imagine at the time your claim settles you have returned to work, but you are still suffering symptoms of your injury or a disability.

-As you are working you have no future salary compensation loss, but what happens if you lose your job and have to look for another job?
+As you are working you have no future salary compensation loss, but what happens if in the future you lose your job and have to look for another job?

 Someone who is slightly disabled will have a disadvantage in finding a new job compared to worker who has no disability.